gremlin/resolv-conf/README.md

 ## Synchronize Work-in-progress

 After synchronizing our master branch, for each branch that has work-in-progress do the following.
-At the time this was written there is just one branch: `pag/add-no-strict`
+At the time this was written there is just one work-in-progress branch: `pag/add-no-strict`

 ``` bash
 # Switch to the work-in-progress branch